 Data security breaches are increasingly common occurrences whether caused through human error or via malicious intent.
 As technology trends change and the creation of data and information grows, there are more emerging ways by which data can be breached.
-The General Data Protection Regulation, in force since May 2018, requires that personal data breaches are notified within 72 hours.
-Therefore, it is essential that we have a robust and systematic process to ensure we can respond in a both timely and effective manner.
+The new General Data Protection Regulation in force from May 2018 requires that personal data breaches are notified within 72 hours.
+Therefore it is essential that we have a robust and systematic process to ensure we can respond timely and effectively.